LuukBoot/Tuturial_reporting/README.md

 ```

 ## 3. Creating a simple plate
 The next step is to make a simple template in word, the word template is made with the Jinja notation.
-The word template in this example will have 2 different pages, on the first page the general information of the invoice will be displayed and a table with dynamic rows, with the following columns; product description, quantity, single price of product and total price of product.
-On the second page a pie chart will be shown, that will be made in the Viktor app and a table with dynamic columns to show what the percentage is of the total price.
+The word template in this example will have 2 different pages, on the first page the general information of the invoice will be displayed and a table with dynamic rows, with the following columns; product description, quantity, single price of the product and total price of the product.
+On the second page, a pie chart will be shown, which will be made in the Viktor app and a table with dynamic columns to show the percentage of the total price.
 Page 1:
 ![My Image](Images_readMe/Word_tags_page1.png)
 Page 2: